pluresque/awesome-aiogram/README.md

 # Contributing

 Your contributions are always welcome.
-If you have any question about this opinionated list, do not hesitate to contact me [@comictomcat](https://t.me/comictomcat) on Telegram or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to open a pull request or an issue on GitHub, although, try to stick with current formatting.